US Income tax estimator

 What this calculator doesn't cover

-For a full tax return, use HMRC's tools, the IRS estimator, or a qualified accountant.
+For a full return use the IRS withholding estimator or a qualified preparer.
 This calculator is for quick estimation.

 Related calculators